-Guided bicycle maintenance for women and non-binary people.
+guided bicycle maintenance for women and all non-binary people

 A friendly and welcoming space, free of judgement.
-We offer a stand and tools; and our skilled women and non-binary mechanics will be on hand to give help and advice if you get stuck.
+We offer a stand and tools (in Tier 3 and below); and our skilled women and non-binary mechanics will be on hand to give help and advice if you get stuck.
 We also have new and second-hand parts to buy.
-You don’t have to book, you can just show up.

-Typically, bike mechanics can be a male-dominated field.
+Bike mechanics can be a field dominated by men.
 We want to provide a space where women and non-binary people are made to feel welcome in the workshop, and feel confident to learn and ask questions.
-Based on feedback, we found that a dedicated regular space for women and non-binary people was in demand; and so we chose to design this service to ensure we are serving the needs of our community.
+Based on feedback, we found that a dedicated regular space for women and non-binary people was in demand; and so we chose to design this service to meet the needs of our community.
 We are aiming to change the status quo, whereby men fix bikes and do the teaching, whilst others watch.
-At Spokes Not Blokes, women and non-binary people are empowered to learn about bikes and how to fix them, and to teach others.
+At Spokes not Blokes, women and non-binary people are empowered to learn about bikes and how to fix them, and to teach others.

-We welcome support from all genders for Spokes Not Blokes.
+We welcome support from all genders for our women & non-binary programme.
 We suggest that people can support their women and non-binary peers by promoting our activity on social media to ensure we reach as many interested people as possible.
-Others can also proactively help by enabling the attendance for women and non-binary people; for example providing childcare, or covering a colleague’s shift at work.
+Others can also proactively help by enabling the attendance of women and non-binary people; for example by providing childcare, or covering a colleague’s shift at work.

 Non-binary is an umbrella term for anyone who identifies as having no gender or whose gender identity is in-between or beyond the two categories ‘man’ and ‘woman’.
 Non-binary is a gender identity in its own right, but also includes agender, genderqueer, genderfluid, and all other genders outside of the “man/woman” binary.